dhruvsinghal7494/dhruvsinghal7494/README.md

 - 📫 How to reach me **dhruvsinghal1973@gmail.com**

-- ⚡ Fun fact ** the term "debugging" in programming originated from an actual insect.**
+- ⚡ Fun fact **The term "debugging" in programming originated from an actual insect.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">